Aspen Healthcare

-Aspen Healthcare is a private medical company, established in 1988, based in the City of London.
-It is not connected with Aspen Pharmacare, the South African pharmaceutical company.

-It was a subsidiary of United Surgical Partners International.
+Aspen Healthcare is a private medical company, established in 1988, based in London.
+It is not connected with Aspen Pharmacare, the pharmaceutical company in UMhlanga, South Africa.
+It was a subsidiary of United Surgical Partners International of Dallas.

-In early 2015, Welltower purchased all four of the company's London hospitals for £226 million.
-The hospitals were then leased back to Aspen which continues to operate them.
-The deal included Holly House Hospital, Highgate Private Hospital, Parkside Private Hospital and Cancer Centre London.
-They were leased back to Aspen for 25-year terms.
+In early 2015, Welltower from Toledo, Ohio purchased all four of the company's London hospitals for £226 million.
+The hospitals were leased back to Aspen which continues to operate them.
+The deal included Holly House Hospital, Highgate Hospital and Parkside Hospital (both private hospitals), and Cancer Centre London.
+They were leased to Aspen for 25-year terms.

-Tenet Healthcare bought the company in 2015.
-It sold the company to NMC Health in August 2018 for £10 million.

-It runs Highgate Private Hospital, Parkside Private Hospital in Wimbledon, and Claremont Hospital in Sheffield.

-About half the company's income comes from orthopaedics and oncology.
+Tenet Healthcare based in Dallas, bought the company in 2015.
+It sold the company to NMC Health (a company in Abu Dhabi) in August 2018 for £10 million.
+It runs Highgate Hospital, Parkside Hospital in Wimbledon, and Claremont Hospital in Sheffield.
+About half of the company's income comes from orthopaedics and oncology.
 Less than 30% comes from the NHS.
 The company was acquired by NMC Health in August 2018.